 - Here are some steps that can help Product owner more easily transition clients from waterfall to agile:

 - Discovery: Start with conducting a session with the client to explain the agile methodologies.
 This will make them used to work collaboratively.

 - Check-Ins: Use ongoing communication to break down formalities by using the collaborative project management tools like Jira, regular status calls, and holding sprint demos in person can help with this.

 - Uncertainty: Help the clients understand the value of embracing uncertainty and continuous learning while also being clear with them about expectations around timing, budgets, etc. Features they think they want in the beginning might be re-prioritized during ongoing user tests.

-- In the progress of migration in an organization, the balance structuralism and flexibility should be considered, to make the development process is less heavy but still not lacking discipline.
-Freestyle does not mean to neglect principles.
+- In the progress of migration in an organization, the balance of structuralism and flexibility should be considered, to make the development process is less heavy but still not lacking discipline.
+Freestyle does not mean neglecting principles.
 It means documentation and processes are designed and used only when they are needed.

 - The process described in this article is useful for the teams migrating from Waterfall Model to Agile Model.
 However, knowing this process could be useful for the teams willing to migrate from any other project management model to Agile.

 Feel free to Reach us if you are facing any difficulties.
 We will assist you.